How to Install SQLite 3 on Ubuntu 22.04 or 20.04

 This command uses the apt package manager to download and install the sqlite package on your system.
 The package manager handles any required dependencies and ensures that SQLite 3 integrates correctly with your Ubuntu system.

-Step 3: Verify the SQLite 3 Installation on Ubuntu
+Verify the SQLite 3 Installation

 After the installation, it’s essential to verify that SQLite 3 is installed correctly and functioning as expected.
-To do this, you can check the installed version of SQLite 3 by running the --version command:
+To do this, you can check the installed version of SQLite 3 by running the –version command:

 sqlite3 --version